How many people attended the first Iron Bowl Game?

 The park also was home the Lakeview Baseball Park which hosted a number of events.
 Arguably, the most important event that occurred at Lakeview Park was the first football game between the University of Alabama and Auburn University, which occurred on February 22, 1893.
 The next time the Iron Bowl was played in Birmingham was in 1902, after Lakeview Park closed.

 Eventually, the hotel lost patrons as they went to visit the East Lake Park.
 The hotel closed and became the Southern Female Institute, which burned a year later.
-In 1900, the pavilion was torn down to build the Highland Park Golf Course, which remains at this site.
 The Lakeview entertainment district retains the name of the park in the area.
 A section of the former baseball field was preserved as a grassy corner outside the Compass Bank operations center, with a historical marker describing the first Iron Bowl there.

 Today, Lakeview Park is no longer there.
 But you can find a historical marker of the first Alabama vs. Auburn football game in front of a BBVA Compass administrative building.